Eat/Sleep/Get

 El Cable – C.Barcelona 1 Sitges (www.elcable.cat)

-An absolute gem of a bar with great tasting tapas, wines and beers served in one of the best atmospheres around, especially during the festival when they show some classic movies in the bar.
-You may struggle to work out their opening hours but, when you do, be sure to get there early as it’s not long before the crowd spills out onto the street.
+An absolute gem of a bar and our go-to retreat during the festival.
+Glorious tapas & a great selection of wines and beers served in one of the best atmospheres around, especially during the festival when they show some classic movies in the bar.
+You may struggle to work out their opening hours (actually, they now state them on their website) but, when you do, be sure to get there early as it’s not long before the crowd spills out onto the street.

-The red wine has a lot to answer for in this place.
-Originally chosen for its close proximity to the Casino Prado cinema, and therefore a great spot to refuel before the next showing, Del Mon’s relaxed bohemian atmosphere has now become a Sitges institution for us.
+The red wine has a lot to answer for in this place!
+Originally chosen for its close proximity to the Casino Prado cinema (it used to be located on C. Francesc Guma), and therefore a great spot to refuel before the next film, Del Mon’s relaxed bohemian atmosphere quickly became a Sitges institution for us.
+The change of location, although only a couple of minutes away, has seen us spend a little less time at the cafe, but this is still a great place to kick back & chill-out.

-It’s difficult to remain unbiased on the Road Cafe so I won’t even try.
-Perhaps nothing special to look at, maybe not the finest food in Sitges, probably not the largest selection of beers/wines/cocktails, however, to dwell over such trivialities would be to miss the allure of this bar entirely.
-Pull up a chair outside and within no time at all Hernan (the boss) will enlighten you.
-Sitges classiest joint by far.
+It’s difficult to remain unbiased on the Road Cafe so we won’t even try.
+Perhaps nothing special to look at, maybe not the finest food in Sitges, & probably not the largest selection of beers/wines/cocktails, however, to dwell over such trivialities would be to miss the allure of this bar entirely.
+Pull up a chair outside and within no time at all Hernan Juan (the boss) will enlighten you.
+Sitges sassiest joint by far.